Branch Manager, Westminster Savings Cloverdale Branch

-Shell’s 50 plus-year career started at the age of 18, when he landed a job at Owen Sound Ontario’s Beaver Lumber store unloading box cars, piling lumber, making deliveries and eventually leading to the sales desk.
-In 1965, he became assistant manager of a Beaver Lumber in Barrie, one of the first in a series of upward moves within the company.
+Shell’s 50 plus-year career started at the age of 18 when he landed a job at Owen Sound Ontario’s Beaver Lumber store, and in 1965 he became an assistant manager.
 In 1974, Busey and his family relocated to Delta now in Surrey, where they reside today.
-Late in the 70s, the Buseys bought a Windsor Plywood franchise, fulfilling Shell’s dream of owning a building supply store.
+In the late 70s, the Buseys bought a Windsor Plywood franchise, fulfilling Shell’s dream of owning a building supply store.
 Once successful, he bought a second Windsor Plywood and opened a complete hardware store.

 His start in radio soon followed, in 1983 CJOR approached Windsor Plywood about having someone guest on a local radio talk show to discuss home improvement during Renovation Month.
-His popularity spread around the community as the person you could go to for answers as a builder, a re-modeler and years in working in Hardware Stores.
-Eventually he landed a regular guest spot representing the building industry on the radio.
-That lasted up until 2011 when Shell decided to hang up the earphones and spend more weekends with family.
+As his popularity spread and grew he eventually landed a regular guest spot representing the building industry on the radio.
+The rest, as they say, was 25 years of broadcasting history.

 Pastor, Pacific Commuity Church

-I am at my best working with and helping organizational leaders do good things.
-My doctoral education has equipped me to be a helpful resource.
-I teach around leadership development.
-I have well-honed analytical and consultative skills to help organizations develop effectively.
-I enjoy being part of organizations like the Chamber which seek to shape great communities.
+Jim is at his best when he is working with and helping organizational leaders do good things.
+His doctoral education has equipped him to be a helpful resource.
+He teaches around leadership development.
+Jim has well-honed analytical and consultative skills to help organizations develop effectively.
+He enjoys being part of organizations like the Chamber which seek to shape great communities.

 CEO, Copytek Print Centres

-I have been in business in the design and commercial printing industry for over 21 years.
-Previously I was working in research and development in the tech sector as an engineer.
-I ran into a printer who asked me to do some design services for him, one thing led to another and I ended up venturing and became an entrepreneur in this field.
+Baljit has been in business in the design and commercial printing industry for over 21 years.
+Previously he was working in research and development in the tech sector as an engineer.
+He ran into a printer who had asked him to do some design services for him, one thing led to another and he ended up venturing and became an entrepreneur in this field.

-I have always given back with my time.
-It has allowed me to learn, share and be a part of a society and community that I can help shape.
-I have been on the executive, boards and contributed to the Indo Canadian Business Association (Past President), Langley International Festival Society (President), Langley Canada Day Celebrations Society, Surrey Board of Trade Business Excellence Awards, Citizen Advisory Committees to the Correctional Service of Canada, Surrey College teacher for business intro, Surrey Fusion Festival, Festival of Dance Judging with Surrey Arts Council, Vaisakhi Gala, BC Summer Games Friends of the Games, and Tourism Advisory Committee to name a few.
-I enjoy giving back to the younger generation and have sponsored many events and non profits to help support them to achieve their goals.
+He has always given back his time.
+It has allowed Baljit to learn, share and be a part of a society and community that he can help shape.
+He has been on the executive, boards and contributed to the Indo Canadian Business Association (Past President), Langley International Festival Society (President), Langley Canada Day Celebrations Society, Surrey Board of Trade Business Excellence Awards, Citizen Advisory Committees to the Correctional Service of Canada, Surrey College teacher for business intro, Surrey Fusion Festival, Festival of Dance Judging with Surrey Arts Council, Vaisakhi Gala, BC Summer Games Friends of the Games, and Tourism Advisory Committee to name a few.
+Baljit enjoys giving back to the younger generation and has sponsored many events and non profits to help support them to achieve their goals.